agroce/tstl/README.md

 list, a string, or something more complex, Hypothesis is very likely what you want to use.
-If you have a set of functions, `f`, `g`, and `h`, and they don't just return things, but modify invisible system state, you may want TSTL.
+If you have a set of functions, `f`, `g`, and `h`, and they don't just return things, but modify invisible system state (but also return things that may be inputs to other functions), you may want TSTL.
 You can do state-based sequence-of-method-calls testing with Hypothesis, but it may be easier with TSTL, and it's what TSTL is built for.
 So, if you're testing a sorting implementation, Hypothesis is almost certainly much better.